Jordan–United Kingdom relations: History

 During World War I, the Hashemites requested help and support from the British Empire via its administration in Cairo to fight against the Ottomans.
 The sudden revolt led by the Hashemite family, while not be able to secure total support from other Arab tribes, played an instrumental role on the collapse of Ottoman rule in Jordan.
-However, the main goal of Hashemite-led revolt - a unitary and independent Arab state - was not honored by London and its French ally.
+However, the main goal of Hashemite-led revolt – a unitary and independent Arab state – was not honored by London and its French ally.
 Eventually Britain placed Sharif Abdullah as ruler of the Emirate of Transjordan, hoping to reduce tensions.

 Until 1956, the Emirate, while governed by the Hashemites, was not fully independent of British influence.
 John Bagot Glubb, known as Glubb Pasha, was the de facto ruler of the country; he laid the foundation of the Arab Legion, which would eventually become the Jordanian Armed Forces.
 Meanwhile, Glubb Pasha played a controversial role, which is still debated in the history of modern Jordanian Kingdom.
 Transjordan was an integral part of Britain's informal empire.
 This system of indirect rule continued even after Jordan's independence in 1946.

 During the Arab–Israeli War of 1948, Britain secretly favored a total Jordanian invasion of West Bank hoping to wipe out the possible creation of a Palestinian state led by Amin al-Husseini.
-The invasion was a success which and secured British influence within Transjordan.
+The invasion was a success and secured British influence within Transjordan.
 Britain continued to support Jordan during the Jordanian Civil War against the PLO.
 Britain also secretly supported Israeli jets to fly in Jordan when Syria sent troops to invade the country, forcing the Syrians to retreat.

-James Callaghan and King Hussein formed a close working relationship in the late 1970s, however, the relationship between the United Kingdom and Jordan became even closer and warmer during the premiership of Margaret Thatcher.
-Contributing to this was the fact that in the context of the Cold War, Jordan took a decisively pro-western stance.
+British Prime Minister James Callaghan and King Hussein formed a close working relationship in the late 1970s, however, the relationship between the United Kingdom and Jordan became even closer and warmer during the premiership of Margaret Thatcher.
+Contributing to this was that in the context of the Cold War, Jordan took a decisively pro-western stance.
 Margaret Thatcher, who was a hardline anti-communist saw this as an opening for a closer relationship with Jordan.